intel/mlir-extensions/docs/rfcs/XeTile.md

 ```

-`atomic_rmw_tile` atomically reads, modifies, and writes back data to the memory specified by the tile.
+`atomic_rmw` atomically reads, modifies, and writes back data to the memory specified by the tile.

 ```mlir
   %ret_value = xetile.atomic_rmw <addf> %value, %tile: